tleyden/open-ocr/README.md

 ```

-# Launch OpenOCR on Orchard
+# Launching OpenOCR on Orchard

 There are several [docker](http://www.docker.io) PAAS platforms available, and OpenOCR should work on all of them.
 The following instructions are geared towards [Orchard](http://www.orchardup.com), but should be easily adaptable to other platforms.